curlsli/webpack-book/docs/en/styling/04_autoprefixing.md

 If you know what browsers you prefer to support, it's possible to set up a [.browserslistrc](https://www.npmjs.com/package/browserslist) file.
 Different tools pick up this definition, *autoprefixer* included.

-T> You can lint CSS through [Stylelint](http://stylelint.io/).
+> You can lint CSS through [Stylelint](http://stylelint.io/).
 It can be set up the same way through *postcss-loader* as autoprefixing above.

-{pagebreak}

 Set up a file as follows: